cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

               memory: 500Mi
 ```

-## High Availability (HA)
+## High availability (HA)

-Thanks to Kubernetes' deployments, you can configure your pooler to run
+Because of Kubernetes' deployments, you can configure your pooler to run
 on a single instance or over multiple pods.
-The exposed service will
+The exposed service
-make sure that your clients are randomly distributed over the available
+makes sure that your clients are randomly distributed over the available
-pods running PgBouncer - which will then automatically manage and reuse
+pods running PgBouncer, which then manages and reuses
-connections towards the underlying server (if using the `rw` service)
+connections toward the underlying server (if using the `rw` service)
 or servers (if using the `ro` service with multiple replicas).

 !!!
 Warning
-    Please be aware of network hops in case your infrastructure spans
+    If your infrastructure spans
-    multiple availability zones with high latency across them.
-Consider
+    multiple availability zones with high latency across them, be aware of network hops.
+Consider,
-    for example the case of your application running in zone 2,
+    for example, the case of your application running in zone 2,
-    connecting to PgBouncer running in zone 3, pointing to the PostgreSQL
+    connecting to PgBouncer running in zone 3, and pointing to the PostgreSQL
     primary in zone 1.

 ## PgBouncer configuration options